The strange hiking death of Jason Chase in New Zealand's Tamaki Reserve

 Urtica Ferox, commonly known as tree nettle, or ongaonga in Māori, is a nettle that is endemic to New Zealand.
 It is sometimes known as "Taraonga", "Taraongaonga" or "Okaoka".

-It may well leave no sign on the skin and its poison, called triffydin is exotic and not well known and named after the Triffids, moving plants that stung people to death and then ate them, from John Wyndham's famous sci-fi book, “The Day of the Triffids”.
-The tox report wouldn't have found triffydin, because they didn't know to test for it, and death can be very rapid.
+It may well leave no sign on the skin, and its poison, triffydin, is exotic and not well known.
+It is named after the Triffids, moving plants that stung people to death and then ate them, from John Wyndham's famous sci-fi book “The Day of the Triffids”.
+The tox report wouldn't have found triffydin because they didn't know to test for it, and death can be very rapid.

 What really happened to Jason Chase?